Davekimm/eecs4413-buttereo/README.md

 Frontend source code is in '/front/buttereo'

-SQL scripts are provided in the submission.
+SQL scripts are in '/db'.

 To test it locally
 1. Download and unzip the project file.